 Knowledge Level: Intermediate

-1500: A mid-afternoon snack is vital to avoid a late afternoon energy crash that could leave you weak for your race or cause you to eat unhealthy sugary or fatty snacks.
+A mid-afternoon snack is vital to avoid a late afternoon energy crash that could leave you weak for your race or cause you to eat unhealthy sugary or fatty snacks.
 Make sure you have some healthy snacks to hand such as nuts, seeds, orchard fruit, a bowl of cereal, a yoghurt or an energy bar.

-1830: You’ll be at the race HQ and will have either started or just be starting your warm-up.
+You will be at the race HQ and will have either started or just be starting your warm-up.
 This should be at least 20 minutes in duration and the British Cycling Warm-up is an ideal template to follow.
 Keep drinking and, in the hour leading up to the race, aim to consume 500-750 ml of isotonic sports drink.

-1845: Fifteen minutes before the race start, you should be coming to the end of your warm-up so, with the remaining liquid in your bottle, take an energy gel.
+Fifteen minutes before the race start, you should be coming to the end of your warm-up so, with the remaining liquid in your bottle, take an energy gel.
 Some riders like to use a caffeinated gel at this stage.
 This should leave you with 5-10 minutes before the start, plenty of time for a final toilet stop and then to make your way to the line.

-1900: For a 10-mile time trial, there should be no need to eat or drink for the entirety of the event.
+For a 10-mile time trial, there should be no need to eat or drink for the entirety of the event.
 Coming out of your aero tuck to reach for a bottle or gel will lose time, break your rhythm and reduce focus.
 For a typical 45-minute circuit race, your pre-race nutrition and hydration should be adequate.
-If the conditions are exceptionally hot you might want a bottle of water on the bike but there’s little point in using a carbohydrate sports drink as you won’t benefit from the fuel during the race.
+If the conditions are exceptionally hot you might want a bottle of water on the bike but there is little point in using a carbohydrate sports drink as you won’t benefit from the fuel during the race.

 Have a protein and carbohydrate recovery drink made up and ready to go at the finish line or back at your car.
 You can sip at it while cooling down.
-You probably won’t feel like eating immediately after a hard race but it’s important, ideally as soon as you finish, to kick start your recovery process by providing your body with easily accessible carbohydrates to replenish energy stores, protein to begin the repair of muscle tissue and fluid and electrolytes to rehydrate.
+You probably won’t feel like eating immediately after a hard race but it is important, ideally as soon as you finish, to kick start your recovery process by providing your body with easily accessible carbohydrates to replenish energy stores, protein to begin the repair of muscle tissue and fluid and electrolytes to rehydrate.
 It will also ensure you don’t have an energy crash during your journey home and will see you through to your evening meal.